-The following quote is from a Proposal Kit/Contract Pack user.
+The following situation is from a Proposal Kit Professional customer.
 It highlights the benefits to using our proposal and contract management as a system.

 Next you will find an example of how a variety of Contract Pack documents can all be used during the course of a project.
 There are countless combinations of how the document collection can be used depending on your unique situation.
 The following is a fictitious example of how to incorporate many documents into the course of a project as a contract management system.

 This example was designed to show just one possible use of the Proposal Kit material over the course of a project that ties together the entire system.
 The material works just as well for projects on a smaller scale with only a handful of documents used at any given time, and was designed with this in mind.

 They use the Project Management Pack materials to interview the prospective client and gather the information needed to make their proposal.

 Using the Estimate Pack spreadsheets they arrive at an estimated cost for the project which will involve building a web site, logo designs, training video and creation of a multi-media marketing CD-ROM.